-Additionally, she has served on several federal advisory committees covering offshore operations, pipeline safety, and refineries.
-Ms. Epstein has appeared in The New York Times, The Washington Post, BBC, NPR, and The NewsHour with Jim Lehrer.
-Ms. Epstein has a masters’ degree from Stanford University in Civil Engineering with a specialization in environmental engineering and science, and undergraduate degrees from both Amherst College (English) and MIT (mechanical engineering).
+Ms. Epstein has presented invited testimony before the U.S. Congress on over a dozen occasions, largely focusing on release prevention in the oil and gas sector.
+Additionally, she has served on federal advisory committees covering offshore operations, pipeline safety, and refineries.
+Ms. Epstein has been quoted in The New York Times, The Washington Post, BBC, NPR, and The NewsHour with Jim Lehrer.
+Ms. Epstein has master’s degrees from Stanford University in Civil Engineering with a specialization in environmental engineering and science and from Johns Hopkins University in museum studies, and undergraduate degrees from both Amherst College (English) and MIT (mechanical engineering).